 For a little bit extra…

 Take a look at .
 A lot of users make their initial searches in Google and follow through to video results.
 This means you can use tools such as Google’s Keyword Planner to get an estimate on what keywords are popular.
 Part of the research process should be to check which keywords’ videos appear in Google search.
-This can be checked with a rank tracking tool, like .
+This can be checked with a rank tracking tool such as something we do on a daily basis from our SEO agency in Brighton.

 Here is a step by step guide on using Google Keyword Planner –